solita/solita.github.com/_posts/2018-12-21-reinvent-2018-first-timer.md

 ### AWS Nordics Customer Reception

-Managed to make a quick stop at the AWS Nordics Customer Reception before heading to the next workshop.
+I managed to make a quick stop at the AWS Nordics Customer Reception before heading to the next workshop.
 It was nice to see so many people attending from the Nordics, and especially to see a lot of Finnish colleagues from other companies.
-Would have liked to be there longer, but had to rush to my next workshop after 30 minutes of networking.
+I would have liked to be there longer, but had to rush to my next workshop after 30 minutes of networking.

 ![ANT321](/img/reinvent-2018-first-timer/day1-nordicreception.jpg)

 ### Workshop: CON323 - Deploying Applications Using Amazon EKS

 Similar setup as previous workshop, following step-by-step guidelines with not much guidance.
-This was actually the part 2 of a 3-part workshop series, so for many (including me) the first 20 minutes were spent on spinning up an EKS cluster and installing the CLI tools to a new Cloud9 IDE environment.
+This was actually part 2 of a 3-part workshop series, so for many (including me) the first 20 minutes were spent on spinning up an EKS cluster and installing the CLI tools to a new Cloud9 IDE environment.
 The workshop material was quite well documented and guided (available online at https://eksworkshop.com/).
 Topics covered ranged from health checks to auto scaling applications and clusters, setting up a CI/CD pipeline and monitoring.
-I’m not yet that familiar with Kubernetes so some of the configuration needed seemed to add quite a lot of overhead and felt a bit cumbersome.
+I’m not yet that familiar with Kubernetes so some of the required configuration seemed to add quite a lot of overhead and felt a bit cumbersome.
 The topics also touched on CodeBuild, CodePipeline, X-Ray and CloudFormation, so it was also nice to see how they functioned as I haven’t used them much previously (as we use Jenkins and Terraform/Ansible in my current project).

 ![CON323](/img/reinvent-2018-first-timer/day1-con323.jpg)